 We are always happy to hear from our camper's parents after the camp season when they recognize the growth their child has made at camp.
 Granted, it is easy for our campers to fall into the same patterns at home once they are back in their comfort zone.
 We encourage you to take advantage of the growth your child has made at camp.
-For example: Your child will become accustomed to picking up his clothes and putting them in the laundry every day.
-Rather than doing it for him once he's home we encourage you to remind him that he can do it himself now.
-The skills, independence and maturity your camper will develop at camp will only last if you support and encourage continuing maturity, which we believe is particularly relevant to our camper population.
+For example: Your daughter will become accustomed to picking up her clothes and putting them in the laundry every day.
+Rather than doing it for her once she gets home, we encourage you to remind her that she can do it herself now.
+The skills, independence, and maturity your camper will develop at camp will only last if you support and encourage continuing maturity, which we believe is particularly relevant to our camper population.

 Another area we encourage parents to support is maintaining friendships.
 Our campers need to learn that they have a responsibility in maintaining friendships after camp, which takes effort.
 We encourage campers to keep in touch by email, phone and other methods that kids use to socialize today.
-For us younger campers we find that Skype is a great way to keep in touch with friends at camp.
+For our younger campers we find that Zoom and Facetime are a great way to keep in touch with friends at camp.
 Some of our younger campers also play games together online.
-Our older campers tend to communicate by texting, Facebook or playing online games together.
-We suggest that your camper communicate with at least one camper from camp on a monthly basis.
+Our older campers tend to communicate by texting, group chats, or playing online games together.
+We suggest that your camper communicate with at least one camper from camp monthly.
 Many of our campers need reminders to make the effort to reach out to camp friends.
-It would be a good idea to set up a free Skype account for your camper if he does not have one already.
+It may be a good idea to set up a Zoom account for your camper if she does not have one already.